 The timber Mt Roskill homestead built for Joseph May probably originated from c.1880, when May sold his Epsom and Mt St John properties and settled finally beside the mountain.
-Purchased from May's estate after his death by George Winstone, it was leased along with a considerable portion of Winstone's land to the Akarana Golf Club and became their first clubhouse.
-It was demolished in the 1970s-1980s.
-Unlike Williamson, however, May's homestead did not have direct access to a public road.
+Purchased from his estate after his death by George Winstone, it was leased along with a considerable portion of Winstone's land to the Akarana Golf Club, and became their first clubhouse.
+It was demolished in the 1970s- 1980s.
+May's homestead did not have direct access to a public road.
 Dominion Road did not exist between Mt Albert and Richardson Roads until the late 1920s, so possibly May had long private drive connections with either of those two roads.

-A 'Gentlemen's Residence' was built on a large property at what is now 650a Mt Albert Road in 1884-5 for Joseph Banks, managing Director of the NZ Frozen Meat and Storage Company.
+A 'gentleman's residence' was built on a large property at what is now 650a Mt Albert Road in 1884-5 for Joseph Banks, managing director of the NZ Frozen Meat and Storage Company.
 He was married to Susan Buckland, daughter of Alfred Buckland.
-The substantial two-storeyed timber Italianate home was known as 'Sefton' and later 'Milton Park', following its purchase by Michael Corcoran in 1897.34
+The substantial two-storeyed timber Italianate home was known as Sefton and later Milton Park, after its purchase by Michael Corcoran in 1897.34